purencool/purencool/README.md

 1. Clone master branch of this repo
 2. From the command line navigate cloned repo
-3. Make the .install an executable file then bash .install
+3. Make the configure file an executable
+4. From the command prompt "bash configure"

 This will set up a standard Drupal build with the
 username : admin